SriVani789/Student-Performance-Prediction/README.md

 ## Binary Classification using FNN and MLP
 Two neural network models, FNN and MLP, are trained on SGPA and CGPA data for binary classification.
 The accuracy of both models is evaluated on the test set.

-## Student Risk Prediction using FNN and CNN
+## Student Risk Prediction using FNN and MLP
 Logistic Regression and neural network models (FNN and MLP) are employed to predict student risk levels.
 The accuracy of each model is printed for evaluation.

 ## Visualization of SGPA and CGPA Trends